 Levi Bellfield confesses to Lin and Megan Russell murders, lawyer says

-Milly Dowler’s killer Levi Bellfield has signed a fresh confession to the murders of Lin Russell and her daughter Megan, a lawyer has said.
+A serial killer who murdered a teenager whose father is from Northern Ireland has signed a fresh confession to the murders of Lin Russell and her daughter Megan, a lawyer has said.

+Among Levi Bellfield’s victims were Milly Dowler and Marsha McDonnell, whose father is from Co Fermanagh.

 Ms Russell’s other daughter, Josie, then nine, suffered severe head injuries in the attack and the family’s dog, Lucy, was killed.